Germany in the Eurovision Song Contest 2018: Background

 The German national broadcaster, ARD, broadcasts the event within Germany and delegates the selection of the nation's entry to the regional broadcaster Norddeutscher Rundfunk (NDR).
 NDR confirmed that Germany would participate in the 2018 Eurovision Song Contest on 16 May 2017.
-From 2013 to 2016, multi-artist national finals had determined both the songs and performers to compete at Eurovision for Germany.
-In 2017, the broadcaster reverted to a casting show format for the national final, similar to the format previously used in 2010 and 2012.
-For their 2018 entry, ARD announced on 8 June 2017 that the broadcaster would organise a national final with a new selection format.
+Since 2013, NDR had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Germany.
+On 8 June 2017, the broadcaster announced that they would organise a multi-artist national final to select the German entry.

 Before Eurovision

 Unser Lied für Lissabon

 Unser Lied für Lissabon (English: Our Song for Lisbon) was the competition that selected Germany's entry for the Eurovision Song Contest 2018.
 The competition took place on 22 February 2018 at the Studio Berlin Adlershof in Berlin, hosted by Linda Zervakis and Elton.
-Collaboration with the production company Brainpool terminated after seven years.
-Six acts competed during the show with the winner being selected through a combination of votes from a 100-member Eurovision panel, a twenty-member international expert jury panel and public voting.
+The national final was co-produced by the production companies Kimmig Entertainment and Lodge of Levity, after collaboration with the company Brainpool terminated after seven years.
+Six acts competed during the show with the winner being selected through a combination of votes from a 100-member Eurovision panel, a 20-member international jury panel and a public televote.
 The show was broadcast on Das Erste and One as well as online via the broadcaster's Eurovision Song Contest website eurovision.de.
-The national final was watched by 3.17 million viewers in Germany.
+The national final was watched by 3.17 million viewers in Germany with a market share of 9.9%.

 Competing entries

-Interested artists were able to apply for the competition by submitting an application between 27 October 2017 and 6 November 2017.
-By the end of the process, it was announced that over 4,000 applications were received by NDR and an expert panel narrowed the total number of applicants to 211 artists.
-Seventeen candidates were selected by the 100-member Eurovision panel, who went through a workshop organised by NDR where they received vocal coaching and choreography training and the six competing acts were selected through a 50/50 combination of votes from the twenty-member international jury panel and the Eurovision panel.
+Interested performers were able to apply by submitting an online application between 27 October 2017 and 6 November 2017.
+Additional artists were also invited by NDR and proposed by composers, producers and record companies.
+By the end of the process, it was announced that over 4,000 applications were received and 211 performers were longlisted by a panel of music experts.
+A Eurovision panel, consisting of 100 German television viewers put together according to selected criteria in cooperation with Simon-Kucher and Digame through surveys on social media in order to reflect the taste of the wider European audience, shortlisted 17 artists to go through a workshop where they received vocal coaching and choreography training.
+90-second videos of each artist during the workshop were recorded and presented to the Eurovision panel and an international jury panel that ultimately selected the six competing artists.
+The international jury consisted of 20 members who had been national juries for their respective countries at the Eurovision Song Contest.
 The six participating acts were announced on 29 December 2017.
-In January 2018, the competing acts worked with fifteen national and international songwriters, composers and producers in a three-day songwriting camp in order to create new songs or edit existing songs for the national final.
+In January 2018, the six artists worked with 15 German and international composers and lyricists in a three-day songwriting camp to create their candidate songs for the national final.
+The participating songs were announced on 13 February 2018.